annibalvasconcellos/tidy_data/CodeBook.md

 ## Processing stages

 ### Reading files
-Measurement data were loaded to "x_test" data frame Data columns names are set to features names
+Measurement data were loaded to "x_test" data frame<br />
+Data columns names are set to features names<br />
 Subjects and activities columns were added

 ### Merging data sets
-Test and trains data sets were merged using rbind function, generating the complete data frame "x_onedataset" The complete data set contains 3 "key" columns (stage,subject,activity) and 79 "data" columns (features measurements)
+Test and trains data sets were merged using rbind function, generating the complete data frame "x_onedataset"<br />
+The complete data set contains 3 "key" columns (stage,subject,activity) and 79 "data" columns (features measurements)

 ### Subsetting to pick only mean and std
 Using function grepl, the data frame "x_subset" was generated, containg only mean and std measurements

 ### Group by and summarise
-Using loop commands, each feature measurement column is summarised Each summarising result is added to the final data set "mean_total_table", which contains the average values grouped by subject, activity and feature name
+Using loop commands, each feature measurement column is summarised<br />
+Each summarising result is added to the final data set "mean_total_table", which contains the average values grouped by subject, activity and feature name

 ### Save result table
-Final data set were saved using function write.table, generating file "tidy_data.txt" This step is not included in the R script
+Final data set were saved using function write.table, generating file "tidy_data.txt"<br />
+This step is not included in the R script